AvishaKulkarni/DailyReminderApp/README.md

 _Techstack used till now on the project are HTML, CSS, Bootstrape, reactjs, React-router(version 6.2.1)._

-## Available Link to creat your very own first check-list
+## Available Link to create your very own first check-list
 _ClickMe!()_

 _In the project directory, you can run:_